Dive Sites at Lissenung

 Our good friend Don Silcock has a fantastic website with stunning images taken around the Pacific, including New Ireland.
 If his writing and pictures don’t whet your appetite, then there is something wrong with you.

 Lissenung Island Reef: Surrounding about 2/3 of the island, this reef is an ideal spot for photographers and for night diving.
-You may encounter seahorses, six different species of clownfish, cockatoo waspfish, crocodile fish and mor.
-All up, over 175 different species of fish call our small house reef their home.
+You may encounter seahorses, six different species of clownfish, cockatoo waspfish, crocodile fish and more.
+All up, 350 different species of fish call our small house reef their home.
 Depth: 2 – 10m/6 – 33ft.

 Albatross Passage: At an incoming tide, this narrow passage is like fish shoup.
 Eagle Rays, white tip, black tip and grey reef sharks, big tuna, jacks, barraducas and even sometimes mobula rays can be seen here.
 And if you’ve had enough of all the big stuff, just turned towards the wall, beautifully over-grown with fan coral, black coral, sponges as well as little creatures such as nudibranchs, leaf scorpionfish and pygmy seahorse.
 In the right conditions, Albatross Passage is the best dive in the Kavieng area and a must for every visiting diver.
 Depth: 12 – 30m/40 – 99ft.